-The bignonia family is a captivating tropical family consisting of many vines, trees and shrubs.
+The bignonia family is a captivating tropical family consisting of many vines, trees, and shrubs.
 Of these, the only species that occurs throughout tropical Africa is Kigelia africana, or sausage tree.
 What is a sausage tree?
-If the name alone doesn’t intrigue you, read on to find out other interesting sausage tree info about growing Kigelia sausage trees and sausage tree care.
+If the name alone doesn’t intrigue you, read on to find out other interesting info about growing Kigelia sausage trees and sausage tree care.

 What is a Sausage Tree?